Dungeons the Dragoning: Echoes of Discord!™

 In most of the villages in Barovia, the rule of law is very much in the hands of the community, and given weight and formality by the local boyar or burgomeister.
 Due to the small population of their communities, crimes are exceedingly difficult to conceal; if one villager is missing a pig and another is in sudden possession of a new pig, it doesn’t take the advise of the rural intelligentsia to find out the culprit.
 More often than not, crimes of passion are the kind being committed.

 Regardless of the crime, the appropriate punishment is still decided by the community and is usually that of reparation; to continue the example, that of returning the pig as well as giving an additional pig as fine for the crime.
 In other cases, the punishment is simply releasing the accused to their family or exile if the crime is great enough, but not grave enough to warrant lynching.
 In all cases, the objective of the punishments is to reach consensus to head off Blood Feuds and vendettas which are a “time honoured” tradition in Barovian families.
 This can lead to favoritism or parity to a more popular side, but peasants have the right to petition the Count for an appeal.
-While rarely granted, many boyars or burgomeisters suddenly change judgements as they risk losing their positions (and possibly their lives) when too many petitions come to the Count’s attentions.
+While appeals are rarely given a reply, many boyars or burgomeisters suddenly change judgements as they risk losing their positions (and possibly their lives) when too many petitions come to the Count’s attention.

 In more complicated cases where the community is divided, the boyar or burgomeister may have to “kick up” the issue to the local lawyer, judge or even Baron.
 These are the cases if the crime involves families as a whole.
 While the terms lawyer or judge may give one an idea of legal authority on the matter, they are still merely advisers tasked by the boyar or burgomeisters on the correct course of action as they are still essentially the law of their community.
 Adversarial legal systems are practically nonexistent in Barovia and stranacs may find themselves woefully surprised in any legal proceedings.